 Explore the benefits and limitations of each to understand which method you should choose.

 All the information you need, from library preparation to sequencer selection to analysis.
 Select the best tools for your lab.

 Access Guide »

-Innovative NGS library prep solutions are a key part of the Illumina sequencing workflow.
+Innovative, comprehensive NGS library preparation solutions are a key part of the Illumina sequencing workflow.

 Illumina offers whole-genome sequencing services, with additional sequencing services available through our partnerships.